clarkemw/script.moonlight-embedded-launcher/README.md

 Docker container/Kodi launcher for running moonlight-embedded on LibreELEC/Raspberry Pi systems.

 ## Background:
 This Docker container/Kodi addon-on was developed to enable moonlight game streaming on LibreELEC systems.
 Since LibreELEC is a "just enough" distribution dependencies for moonlight-embedded are missing, requiring the use of a Docker container to run.
-A simple add-on lets you launch moonlight from within Kodi and stream games from your PC to your LibreELEC devicee.
+A simple add-on lets you launch moonlight-embedded from within Kodi and stream games from your PC to your LibreELEC devicee.
 More info on moonlight-embedded can be found here: https://github.com/irtimmer/moonlight-embedded